sciviscontest2026/sciviscontest2026.github.io/pages/examples.md

 variable = 'w'
 </code></pre>
 <ul><strong>Step 3: Load the IDX metadata:</strong>
 In this section, you can select any variables that you can declared in the cells above and replace it inside LoadDataset.
-We are just reading the metadata for the dataset here. <strong>PUT PERMANENT OSDF LINK...
-ALSO GENERATE PUBLIC KEYS FOR READ ACCESS</strong> </ul>
+We are just reading the metadata for the dataset here. </ul>
 <pre><code class="language-bash">
 # Step 3: Load the 4320 dataset from OSDF.. if  salt or theta is selected above, change climate2 to climate1 below
 field= f"pelican://osg-htc.org/nasa/nsdf/climate2/llc4320/idx/w/w_llc4320_x_y_depth.idx"